Malaysian Red Crescent Society

-The Malaysian Red Crescent (MRC) (Bulan Sabit Merah Malaysia (BSMM)) is a voluntary humanitarian organization that seeks to promote humanitarian values, as well as provide service and public education in disaster management, as well as healthcare in the community.
+The Malaysian Red Crescent (MRC; Bulan Sabit Merah Malaysia, BSMM) is a voluntary humanitarian organization that seeks to promote humanitarian values, as well as provide service and public education in disaster management, as well as healthcare in the community.
 It is part of the International Red Cross and Red Crescent Movement.

 Organised in 16 chapters and more than 150 branches nationwide, MRC is headquartered in Kuala Lumpur.
-MRC also has a very active presence among youths and young adults through a well-organized network of youth and adult volunteer units in schools and institutions of higher learning.
+MRC also has a presence among youths and young adults through a network of youth and adult volunteer units in schools and institutions of higher learning.

 Status

 MRC is a legally established organization under various Acts of Parliament, including the Federation of Malaya (Incorporation) Act 1962, the Malaysian Red Cross Society (Incorporation) Act 1965, the Change of Name Act 1975, and revised Act 540 in 1995.
 Its structure is based on the 1949 Geneva Conventions, to which Malaysia is committed.

 MRC is recognized by the Malaysian government as a volunteer aid organization.
 It supports public authorities in humanitarian efforts and assists the medical services of the armed forces, following the Fundamental Principles of the Movement and the 1949 Geneva Conventions.

 MRC follows the Fundamental Principles of the Movement declared at the 20th International Conference of the Red Cross in Vienna, 1965, and upholds the mottos "Inter arma caritas" (in war, charity) and "Per humanitatem ad pacem" (through humanity to peace), reflecting the Movement's ideals.